arj03/ssb-browser-demo/README.md

 `npm run build` for developing and `npm run release` for a much smaller bundle.

-# TODO

-- port over ssb-friend-pub
-- emoji reactions as in manyverse

 # Other

 ## Force WASM locally (outside browser)